Creating archives

 FAKER.eml()

-This will create a EML archive with 1 DOCX file named doc.docx and 2 TXT files named doc_metadata.txt and doc_isbn.txt.
+This will create an EML archive with 1 DOCX file named doc.docx and 2 TXT files named doc_metadata.txt and doc_isbn.txt.

 from fake import (